Amtrak California Zephyr title card

 The California Zephyr offers traditional dining with chef-prepared meals and table service.

 Meals include breakfast, lunch, a three-course dinner, and kid-friendly options.
-Add-ons and complimentary non-alcoholic beverages accompany meals, and your first drink at dinner is on Amtrak!
+Add-ons and complimentary non-alcoholic beverages are included with meals, and your first alcoholic drink at dinner is complimentary on Amtrak.

-A selection of wine, beer, and spirits can be purchased in the dining car to accompany your meal or for later enjoyment in your room.
+A selection of wine, beer, and spirits is available for purchase in the dining car to accompany your meal or for later enjoyment in your room.

 For passengers with sleeping accommodations, Amtrak offers the convenience of having meals delivered to their rooms if necessary, and these meals are complimentary.
 For coach passengers, meals are available at set prices, and it’s important to note that seating may be limited.
 Coach prices are in the traditional dining article; click the button below.

-Please be aware that the California Zephyr does not offer breakfast out of Emeryville or lunch out of Chicago, so please plan accordingly.
+Please note that the California Zephyr does not offer breakfast in Emeryville or lunch in Chicago, so please plan accordingly.

 #5 WestboundDinnerBreakfast, Lunch, & DinnerBreakfast & Lunch